The Challenge

 The Opportunity

-Tupaia, a data aggregation, analysis, and visualization platform that maps health systems in the Pacific, is carrying out an immunization pilot to address some of the obstacles to greater immunization coverage in Vanuatu.
-To address some of the challenges laid out above, Tupaia is rolling out a digital reporting, ordering and forecasting system.
-They have also produced a visual dashboard for health workers and champions within the government who are trained to access, use and interpret information in order to improve timeliness, accuracy, and use of vaccination data.
-The pilot will inform additional rollouts in neighboring countries in the Pacific.
+Tupaia, a data aggregation, analysis, and visualization platform that maps health systems in the Pacific, carried out an immunization pilot to address some of the obstacles to greater immunization coverage in Vanuatu.
+To address some of the challenges laid out above, Tupaia rolled out a digital reporting, ordering and forecasting system.
+They also produced a visual dashboard for health workers and champions within the government who were trained to access, use and interpret information in order to improve timeliness, accuracy, and use of vaccination data.
+The pilot informed additional rollouts in neighboring countries in the Pacific.

 We have been talking about how valuable it is to do this [Learning Check] now, before we’ve committed too much to one direction.
 Especially from the Tupaia side, we are yet to build out the dashboards.
 To take in these barriers, for example, low data literacy, we can make it simpler than what we were planning, such as basic text rather than complicated graphs.
 It’s a fantastic opportunity really early on.